ebcoop/rulesandpolicies/Rules.md

     e) The secretary, or an officer nominated by the board, must give details of each person who has been nominated to members with the notice of the annual general meeting.
 Details to be provided to members must include:

-    &nbsp;&nbsp; i) the nomineeâ€™s name; and
+    &nbsp;&nbsp; i) the nominee’s name; and

-    &nbsp;&nbsp; ii) the nomineeâ€™s qualifications and experience; and
+    &nbsp;&nbsp; ii) the nominee’s qualifications and experience; and

-    &nbsp;&nbsp; iii) the nomineeâ€™s length of any previous service as a director of the co-operative or with any other co-operative.
+    &nbsp;&nbsp; iii) the nominee’s length of any previous service as a director of the co-operative or with any other co-operative.

 6. If the number of nominees equals the number of vacancies, the nominees must be declared elected at the annual general meeting.